jrmyers22/Assignments/README.md

 - [x] Add "status" option to the assignment view
 - [x] Edit an existing list item and save the edits
 - [x] Calculate daysTil when in different month (did not use JodaTime)
+- [ ] Pop up to confirm when "remove all" is chosen (both normal and done lists)
 - [ ] Add class name and days 'til in the list view
 - [ ] The list items change color based on the days 'til value
 - [ ] The list items rearrange to have the most important assignments at the top